 Long Term Care

-The seeds for Bethlehem Emergency Sheltering as it exists today were sown in January of 2009 when the social worker and deacon of Bethlehem’s Trinity Episcopal Soup Kitchen found that many of the people they were serving were forced to sleep outside in sub-freezing weather due to a lack of space in area shelters.
+The seeds for Bethlehem Homeless Sheltering, Inc. were sown in January of 2009 when the social worker and deacon of Bethlehem’s Trinity Episcopal Soup Kitchen found that many of the people they were serving were forced to sleep outside in sub-freezing weather due to a lack of space in area shelters.
 Fellow Episcopal churches St. Andrew’s Church and Cathedral Church of the Nativity were contacted and agreed to open their doors to the homeless for overnight shelter during the very harsh weather.
-They were soon joined by five more churches of various faith traditions as well as the Community Action Committee of the Lehigh Valley (CACLV), which granted permission to use one of its buildings on nights when no churches were available.
-Completely staffed by volunteers, these groups housed approximately 75 men, women, and children from January through March and successfully fulfilled their mission—preventing the homeless from freezing to death during the coldest months of the year.
+They were soon joined by five more churches of various faith traditions as well as the Community Action Committee of the Lehigh Valley (CACLV) which granted permission to use one of its buildings on nights when no churches were available.
+Completely staffed by volunteers, these groups housed approximately 75 men and women from January through March and successfully fulfilled their mission—preventing the homeless from freezing to death during the coldest months of the year.

-As the program developed, it became clear that the need would be ongoing for the next winter season.
-Several grants were received and used to buy food, first aid and grooming supplies, sleeping bags, and cover other expenses.
-During that second season (December 2009-March, 2010), the churches sheltered a total of 102 guests.
+As the program developed, it became clear the need would be ongoing for the next winter season with additional days offered, December 1 – March 31, as it has each season since.
+Several grants were received and used to buy food, first aid and grooming supplies, sleeping bags, and a modest salary for the social worker.
+During that second season, the churches sheltered a total of 102 guests.
 Some guests were with the sheltering program nearly every night; others were short-term guests.
-By March 2010 there were 12 churches providing sheltering, and several others that supported the effort in other ways.
+By March 2010 there were 12 churches providing shelter.
+Many additional groups also supported BES by providing other vital services.
 About 110 volunteers accomplished the many tasks needed to maintain the ministry.
-Many individuals came to help from non-sheltering site congregations, colleges, schools, and community groups.